gradescope/autograder_samples/docs/updates.md

 kernel number with a dash or some other delimiter.
 ```

 We have temporarily worked around this issue by building a new version of our base image.
 This should resolve the issue for now, until a more permanent fix is released by the Ubuntu team.
+Affected users will need to reupload their autograder zip file to successfully update their autograder image.

 ## September 4th, 2020